lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 }
 ```

-* $or/$any: it is an array of at least two conditional objects.
+* `$or`/`$any`: it is an array of at least two conditional objects.
 If any of the informed conditionals are asseted as true, it will trigger the then field associated with this field
-* $and/$all: it is an array of at least two conditional objects.
+* `$and`/`$all`: it is an array of at least two conditional objects.
 If all of the informed conditionals are asseted as true, it will trigger the then field associated with this field
-* $not: it is a conditional object.
+* `$not`: it is a conditional object.
 If the informed conditional is asseted as false, it will trigger the then field associated with this field
 * The other fields are objects which will be described in more details in next sections

 ### $field-empty